glyphpoch/xbox-controller-battery-monitor/README.md

 ## Installation

-* Place it any folder on your computer.
+* Place it in any folder on your computer.
 * When you first run it, it will create a default XML settings file in AppData/XBCA
 * Customize the settings and that's it!